denihs/Dinamic-Alocation-in-C/README.md

 # Dinamic-Alocation-in-C
-Code for make a Dinamic Alocation
+Code for make a Dinamic Alocation of Matrix

 ##How to compile
 ```